 Nothing gold can stay.

 This is a perfect poem for memorization.
-Why not memorize it yourself along with your students this week.
+Why not memorize it yourself along with your students this week and so give them a new friend for life.
 (You can take turns, alternating lines, until you have it all down.)

 Like many of Frost’s poems, “Nothing Gold Can Stay” has a simple structure and a deep meaning.
 Invite your students to investigate the structure first.
 What is the rhyme scheme?
 We have gold–hold, flower–hour, leaf–grief, and day–stay, so I make it out as AABBCCDD — a set of four couplets.
 The rhythm (meter) is mostly iambic trimeter, a very compact form, with six syllables in each line (all except the last).
 The poem’s “end-stopped” character is also prominent: every line is either a full sentence or a full clause, making a pause in reading at the end of each line feel natural.
 (In more complex poems, the sentences and other grammatical units often run over the ends of the lines; such poems are said to be enjambed rather than end-stopped.)